Andy Flower: Coaching career

 On 7 May 2007, Flower was appointed Assistant Coach of the England team, replacing Matthew Maynard.
 The Zimbabwean joined up with Peter Moores and the rest of the squad for the first Test match against the West Indies at Lord's on 17 May 2007.
 Upon his appointment to this role with the ECB, Flower, having not played that season due to injury, ended his playing spell at Essex, bringing his playing career to a close.

 On 15 April 2009, following England's Caribbean tour, for which he was installed as interim team director following the departure of Peter Moores, he was appointed full-time team director.
 In the Summer of 2009, during his tenure as team director, England won The Ashes, beating Australia by two Test matches to one.
 In May 2010, they won the 2010 ICC World Twenty20 tournament in the West Indies.
 In November–January 2010/2011 England won the Ashes in Australia by three Test matches to one.

 Flower was appointed Officer of the Order of the British Empire (OBE) in the 2011 Birthday Honours for services to sport.

-On 13 August 2011 Flower led the England cricket team to become the number one ranked team in terms of test playing countries.
+On 13 August 2011, Flower led the England cricket team to become the number one ranked team in terms of test playing countries.
 On 22 December 2011, he was awarded the 2011 Coach of the Year in the BBC Sports Personality of the Year awards.

 He also successfully led England to Ashes victory in July–August 2013 winning the test series 3–0.

 A major blip in his coaching career was the 5–0 drubbing by Australia in November–January 2013 – 2014 Ashes series.
 On 31 January 2014, Flower stepped down as head coach, a position he had held for five years.
 From March 2014, he continued his employment with the England and Wales Cricket Board as its 'Technical Director of Elite Coaching', a role that has involved mentoring English county coaches and looking at best practice in coaching and performance in other organisations.
 Since July 2014, this role has also encompassed him being head coach of the England Lions team, most recently leading the side on an ODI tour of the UAE in January 2016.
-Later in 2016 he was appointed batting coach of Peshawar Zalmi.
+Later in 2016, he was appointed as a batting coach of Peshawar Zalmi.

 In 2020, he was appointed as head coach for Multan Sultans, St Lucia Zouks and as Assistant coach for Kings XI Punjab in the IPL.
 In 2021 he was appointed as the head coach for Lucknow Super Giants.